wp-plugins/bug-library/readme.txt

 1. Copy the file single-bug-library-bugs.php from the bug-library plugin directory to your theme directory to display all information related to your bugs.
 You might have to edit this file a bit and compare it to single.php to get the proper layout to show up on your web site.

 == Changelog ==

+= 1.2.7 =
+* Updated jQuert datapicker script to fix problem with latest versions of WordPress

 = 1.2.6 =
 * Fixed uncaught reference error in javascript code